 This post may contain affiliate links which means if you purchase we might receive a small commission at no additional cost to you.

 Have you ever baked banana nut bread and it tasted fine but it just lacked something?
-The flavors were all there but they just didn’t pop or maybe the flavors were just not true enough?
-Your expectations were just not met?
+The flavors were all there but they just didn’t pop?
+Or maybe the flavors were just not true enough?
+Were your expectations just not met?

-We baked this This Boozy Banana Nut Bread in a regular size bread loaf pan but it can also be baked in mini loaf pans.
-The mini loaf pans would be perfect for gift giving or they would make the sweetest little slices for a lovely finger food dessert tray.
+We baked this Spiced Rum Banana Bread in a regular size bread loaf pans but it can also be baked in mini loaf pans.
+The mini loaf pan size would be perfect for gift giving or they would make the sweetest little slices for a lovely finger food dessert tray.
 Just reduce your cooking time to about 30-35 minutes for mini loaf pans.
-Also clear wrap and a bow can be added for adorable and thoughtful gifts.
+Also, clear wrap and a bow can be added for adorable and thoughtful gifts.

-If you are like us, you seem to always have a few over-ripe bananas around and with just a few pantry ingredients, a loaf can be on your counter in about hour, just in time for that butter to come to room temperature.
-We usually make double and wrap one of them and freeze for later.
+If your house is like us, you seem to always have a few over-ripe bananas around.
+And with just a few pantry ingredients, a loaf can be on your counter in about an hour.
+That’s just in time for that butter to come to room temperature.
+We usually two and wrap up one of these Boozy Banana Bread loaves and freeze for later.
 Of course the other has to sampled immediately in our house.